bijeshos/angular-examples/README.md

 # Angular Examples

-This is a placeholder repository to keep a set of Angular examples.

-At the moment, only the skeleton version of the repo is committed.
-Examples would be committed soon.
+Examples in this repo at the moment:

+## Angular with Cypress
+- This application contains a basic example wih ag-grid along with Cypress code to perform automated UI testing

+More examples to be added soon.